minton/DataButler/README.md

 ![The Data Butler Yo](https://github.com/minton/DataButler/raw/master/DataButler.png)

-A simple tool to restore SQL backups (.bak files) to the local sql server using trusted connection.
+A simple tool to back and restore SQL backups (.bak files) to the local sql server using trusted connection.

 ## Restore a database backup using SQL Management Studio